awkweb/coinvey/README.md

 # Coinvey

-> Send Bitcoin as a gift.
+> Send crypto as a gift.

 ## Build Setup